What is a Brownfield?

 Brownfield Site Reuse & Revitalization Program

-In 2020, a Coalition led by the El Paso Downtown Management District (DMD) and supported by the City and County of El Paso was awarded a $600,000 Brownfield Assessment Grant by the U.S. Environmental Protection Agency (EPA).
+In 2022, the El Paso Downtown Management District (DMD) was awarded a $500,000 Brownfield Assessment Grant by the U.S. Environmental Protection Agency (EPA).
 The grant is managed by the DMD with support from an environmental consulting team led by Stantec Consulting Services Inc. (Stantec).
 The grant will fund environmental site assessment (ESA), regulated building materials (RBM) survey, site cleanup/reuse planning, and related activities at publicly- and privately-owned brownfield sites.
-Funding is available through September 2023.
+Funding is available through September 2025.

-Mission: Use EPA Brownfield Assessment Grant funding to inventory and prioritize brownfield sites for redevelopment, assess existing site conditions, and plan for cleanup and reuse of priority sites throughout our community.
+Mission: Use EPA Brownfield Assessment Grant funding to prioritize brownfield sites for redevelopment, assess existing site conditions, and plan for cleanup and reuse of priority sites throughout our community.

 - Prioritize use of grant funds for sites that will attract investors and become a catalyst for new employment opportunities and a sustainable job base.